Back to the blog

 Against unprepared players.

-When you need to win and want to create imbalance.
+When you have to win and want to play imbalanced.

 When Not to Play a Gambit

-Against well-prepared opponents who know how to neutralize your gambit.
+Against people who know how to shut your gambit down.

-If you are not comfortable with the resulting sharp positions.
+If you are not happy with the sharp positions those will give you.

-If you face a gambit, don’t panic.
+If you encounter a gambit, don’t fret.
 Here’s a basic plan:

-Some gambits can safely be declined (Queen’s Gambit Declined).
+Certain gambits can be refused with relatively little ‘risk’ (Queen’s Gambit Declined).

-Others can be accepted if you know the defensive ideas (King’s Gambit Accepted).
+The other can be accepted if you understand what the defence is thinking (King’s Gambit Accepted).

 Develop pieces sensibly.